hashicorp/terraform-provider-aws/website/docs/r/cloudtrail.html.markdown

 ### Event Selector Arguments
 For **event_selector** the following attributes are supported.

 * `read_write_type` (Optional) - Specify if you want your trail to log read-only events, write-only events, or all.
 By default, the value is All.
-You can specify only the following value: "ReadOnly", "WriteOnly", "All"
+You can specify only the following value: "ReadOnly", "WriteOnly", "All".
+Defaults to `All`.
 * `include_management_events` (Optional) - Specify if you want your event selector to include management events for your trail.
 * `data_resource` (Optional) - Specifies logging data events.
 Fields documented below.